ak811/aes-encryption/README.md

 # AES Encryption

-### The implementation of Advanced Encryption Standard (AES) algorithm
+### Ciphertext/Plaintext Encryption/Decryption using AES Algorithm

 <br>

 ## Overview
-This project implements the Advanced Encryption Standard (AES) algorithm as a symmetrical block cipher algorithm that takes plaintext in blocks of 128 bits and converts them to ciphertext using keys of 128, 192, and 256 bits.
+This project uses the Advanced Encryption Standard (AES) algorithm as a symmetrical block cipher algorithm and takes plaintext in blocks of 128 bits and converts them to ciphertext using keys of 128, 192, and 256 bits.

 <br>